George H. Nofer Scholarship for Law and Public Policy

-The George H. Nofer Scholarship for Law and Public Policy is for full-time graduate students with a pre-lingual bilateral hearing loss in the moderately-severe to profound range, use listening and spoken language as their primary method of communication, and who are attending an accredited mainstream law school or a masters or doctoral program in public policy or public administration.
+The George H. Nofer Scholarship for Law and Public Policy is for full-time graduate students with a moderate to profound hearing loss who are attending an accredited law school or a masters or doctoral program in public policy or public administration.

 This scholarship was established to recognize George H. Nofer’s service and generosity to the Alexander Graham Bell Association for the Deaf and Hard of Hearing (AG Bell) and to the fields of law and deafness research and education.
 Mr. Nofer, a retired partner of the law firm of Schnader Harrison Segal & Lewis LLP in Philadelphia, is a former member of the AG Bell board of directors.
 He is a Trustee Emeritus of the Oberkotter Foundation and served for more than 15 years as its Executive Director.

-Up to three awards of up to $5,000 each may be awarded per year.
-Previous recipients of the George H. Nofer Scholarship may re-apply for a scholarship, provided that they are still in school and a minimum of nine credit hours was completed in the previous year of study.
+Up to three awards of $5,000 each may be awarded per year.
+Previous first and second year recipients of the George H. Nofer Scholarship may re-apply for a scholarship in their second and third years of study, provided that a minimum of nine credit hours was completed in the previous year of study.

 In order to apply for this program, applicants must meet all of the following criteria:

 - Applicant uses spoken language as the primary mode of communication.